 As I searched for the final area of LostWinds my entire family died in a flaming plane crash.
 I mean the game crashed as I was going from one area to another.
 The controller stopped responding and I was once again forced into physical activity by the Wii.
 I made my way to the system and shut it off, annoyed that I had stumbled upon one of the LostWinds glitches I’d read about but still psyched because I knew I’d finish the game in the next half hour.
 So I rebooted the console and loaded up the game again.
 All the save files were gone.
 Crashing and being turned off during the hang up removed all the progress I had made.
-It’s safe to assume I am reviewing a game I did not finish. → Finger lickin’ read.
+It’s safe to assume I am reviewing a game I did not finish. → Read the rest

 Everyone is quivering with anticipation at Blizzard’s upcoming “major” announcement.
 They have been hiring MMO developers, and they have a terribly neglected (but still hugely popular, especially in Asia) franchise in Starcraft.